 The V-Plex reticle is your all-purpose duplex reticle.
 The V-Brite reticle uses the V-Plex reticle as the platform but the center is illuminated with a red dot.

 The one inch tube has max elevation and windage adjustments of 50 MOA.
 With each click of the turret, the reticle moves 1/4″ MOA.

 This model doesn’t have parallax correction.
 However, the 4-12X40, 4-12X50, and 6-18X44 models have the adjustable objective (AO) feature that does correct for parallax.
 There is also the Crossfire II 3-12X56 Hog Hunter, 4-16X50, and 6-24X50 models that also have the AO.

 The objective bell will have an adjustable ring called the Adjustable Objective.
 This ring can be rotated for specific yardages to align the objective lens assembly and reticle to focus the image in the same optical plane.
-There are benefits of having an AO versus a side focus turret, and to learn more about mastering parallax and using AO, check out what we have to say on it here!
+There are benefits of having an AO versus a side focus turret, and to learn more about mastering parallax and using AO.

 There may be some confusion when it comes to identifying Crossfire II rifle scope models.
 To clarify, there’s only one Crossfire II line with two series.
 You have the 1″ tube series with 10 models.
 Then there is also the 30mm tube series with four available models.
 The Crossfire (predecessor to Crossfire II) rifle scopes have been discontinued.